mharty3/data_engineering_zoomcamp_2022/week01/gcp-terraform/readme.md

     ```

-  * This command will create a public and private ssh key in the `~/.ssh` directory. **Never share the private key** To connect to a remote service, we will give the service the public key, and using encription techniques the remote service and our local computer will be able to securely authenticate each other
+  * This command will create a public and private ssh key in the `~/.ssh` directory. **Never share the private key**.
+To connect to a remote service, we will give the service the public key, and using encription techniques the remote service and our local computer will be able to securely authenticate each other
   * To add the ssh key to GCP, go to Compute Engine, metadata (under settings), and ssh keys, and copy the contents of the public key file (`gcp.pub`).
 All instances in the project will be able to use this ssh key.

 * From the GCP Console select, compute engine, VM instances, and click create instance.